Lima Peru Temple

 From 1988 to 1990, attendance at the Lima Peru Temple tripled, marked by an increase in weekday sessions from three a day to eleven a day.

 Saturdays, holidays, and special occasions are the most heavily attended days at the Lima Peru Temple where as many as 35 sessions have been conducted in a day.
-To accommodate the number of patrons, extra chairs are placed in the endowment rooms, sealing rooms function as patron waiting rooms, and throngs of reverent Saints fill the grounds waiting to enter the Lord's House.

 During a renovation in 2013, a new north-facing angel Moroni was installed atop the main spire of the Lima Peru Temple, which also faces north.
 Although the previous angel had faced east, the new angel was allowed to remain as fitted by the contractor after being reviewed by a visiting apostle.